Orange County Choppers: History

 In late 2020, the decision was made to close the Newburgh location and build a new facility in Pinellas Park, Florida, adjoining Bert's Barracuda Harley-Davidson.
 The new location, named OCC Road House & Museum, will include a bike-building shop and retail section, museum, restaurant, billiard hall, and concert pavilion.
-The building opened in late June, 2021.
+The building opened in late June 2021.
+Meanwhile, the old building is now a self-storage facility with the adjoining cafe also closed down, the signage can still be seen today.